 Feline Heart Disease

-It’s easy to confuse the signs of feline heart disease with the signs of aging.
-Watch for any of the following signs in your pet.
-Call your veterinarian if your cat:
+Keep in mind that it’s easy to confuse the signs of heart disease with the signs of aging.
+That’s why it’s important to keep an eye on your cat and call your veterinarian if you notice that your cat:

 - Collapses or faints